 As a child I witnessed creatures killing and consuming each other in the ponds and meadows I explored and what I saw I felt was part of Nature’s laws and order and all was created by God.
 There was neither right nor wrong in that sentient realm that filled my spirit with awe and wonder—the stepping stones of reverence for all life.

 Many animal species must kill or parasitize others to survive and continue their species.
 (Few enslave).
-If there were no predators would vegan gazelles and deer be swift of foot and sharp of horn, embodying speed and grace and even magnificence to us and would they not suffer more from devastating cycles of overpopulation and habitat destruction?
+If there were no predators would vegan gazelles and deer be swift of foot and sharp of horn, embodying speed and grace and even magnificence to us?
+Robinson Jeffers, in his poem The Bloody Sire writes: “What but the wolf’s tooth whittled so fine/The fleet limbs of the antelope?”)
+Would they not suffer more from devastating cycles of overpopulation and habitat destruction without becoming the food of carnivores?
 Predation is not the same as humans killing each other even in the name of God but warfare may be our biological response to over-population and dwindling natural resources.

 More people are protesting and lament our specie’s violent propensity and cry for the billions of creatures, from fish to fowl and pig to kid and lamb captured and slaughtered daily around the world for human consumption and at ever increasing environmental cost.
 Over one hundred and fifteen million animals are experimented on world-wide each year to find cures for essentially anthropogenic diseases, cancer in particular.